sandmiz/DeskUI/README.md

 # DeskUI

+> &emsp;Well this is meant for people who want to develop their own UI frameworks in OpenGL, well at least for the beginners, this includes a lot of simple things that take a lot of work.

 &emsp;This is my first try of making an UI framework, because I was rebellious and don't wanted to use GTK... well I failed, but I learned a valuable lesson out of this, don't use OpenGL for normal software.
 This is a library to render squares with textures, and add some sort of primitive interactivity.
 If you want to continue this project by yourself...
 I wish you good luck.

-&emsp;Well this is meant

 # OPENING
 1. Clone or download the repository